Waukegan police search for missing U.S. Navy service member assigned to Naval Station Great Lakes

 Anyone with information can call police at (847) 596-5454.

-A quarter of a century after Giannoulias was carjacked, new SOS doles out $21 million in grants to fight current surge
+A quarter of a century after being carjacked, Giannoulias doles out $21 million to fight carjacking surge

 The Latest